Last Updated on

-I spent two weeks in Costa Rica this summer and it’s a gorgeous country!
+I spent two weeks in Costa Rica volunteering with sea turtles and traveling this summer and it’s a gorgeous country!
 From the beaches to the volcano to the cloud forest, the many micro-climates can make it seem like you’re in a different climate every day.
 I learned a lot about what to bring, so I put together this essential Costa Rica packing list for you so you don’t forget anything!

 Yes, you can buy things while you’re there, but shopping isn’t that cheap in Costa Rica.
 In fact, you should be prepared to pay U.S. prices for most items.
 So it’s best to bring everything you might need and avoid the extra hassle.